cosmosgame/save-the-world/content/articles/index.md

       - Nature
         - We are zoo animals
         - The book "Wild"
+      - Universal consciousness
     - Change
       - Accept that change is possible
       - Accept that change is inevitable
       - Creativity
-    - Body
-  - Treatments that I personally know work
-    - Backpacking
+    - Love
-      - Wild (?)
+      - My transformation
+      - First of three levels
+        - Doesn't have to be narcissm
-    - Mdma
+      - Three levels
-    - HAI
+        - mirror work
+        - What you don't love in others..
+        - Everything is God (or the Universe
-  - Stopping the cycle
+      - Stop the self hate storms
-    - Revolutionary vanguard
-    - Thread project
-  - Healing practices
-  - Healing practices
-    - RAIN
-    - Trust organicity
-    - Trauma work
+      - mirror work
-  - Structures for healing
 - Wising Up
   - Personal growth mindset
   - Mindful self compassion (second level)